ShaSphotography/ShaS-Photography/README.md

 Submit a pull request to improve the project

+⚠️ Note: Contributions should respect the privacy-friendly license.
+Do not copy or redistribute content without permission.

 📄 License

+This project uses a custom privacy-friendly license.
+You may view the website and its content for reference purposes only.
+You may not copy, modify, distribute, or use it commercially without explicit permission.

-This project is licensed under the MIT License.
-See the LICENSE file for details.
+See the LICENSE file for full details.

-⚠️ Note

-Only business contact info is included.
-No personal emails or personal phone numbers are public.